Dubshott/p4-slackbots/README.md

 - Pass date using get and post
 - implemtent methods
 - use CRUD system for login and ect
-- Have anaimations and an asthetic frontend presenation
+- Have animations and an asthetic frontend presenation
 - Create leaderbaord